publishpress/PublishPress-Statuses/readme.txt

 = How does this compare to the Extended Post Status plugin? =

 Extended Post Status is a very useful plugin.
-With PublshPress Statuses we're aiming to provide more advanced featuers such as custom capabilities, workflow branching, icons, colors, and much more.
+With PublshPress Statuses we're aiming to provide more advanced features such as custom capabilities, workflow branching, icons, colors, and much more.

 == Changelog ==